prateek18597/AC-Circuit-Display/README.md

-# AC-Circuit-Display-
+#AC-Circuit-Solver

-Parsing a Given Netlist to display corresponding SVG image of the circuit.
+This application solves AC Circuit given in Splice Netlist format and generate a corresponding SVG image of the circuit.

-Simplely enter "make" in terminal of AC-Circuit-Display Folder to run the application.
-In order to change the input , Enter your problem in input.cir.
+##Instructions to Use the Application.

+###Software/Package Requirement
+1. Eigen Library of C++ (To install it: sudo apt install libeigen3-dev)
+2. Flex for C++ (To install it:sudo apt-get install flex)
+3. Firefox
+4. Linux based Operating System (Preferably Ubuntu)
+5. GNU g++ compiler with support for C++11.

+###Procedure
+1. Write Splice Netlist format input in "top.cir".
+2. Open Terminal and Execute "make"(It will compile and run application for you and upon completion, It will open top.html in firefox for you).
+3. If there are any Error in the Input or If Circuit is incomplete then it will be shown on the Terminal and also you can see your circuit's image.
+4. "results.txt" will contain the analysis of the AC circuit which will also be shown on terminal.
+5. "top.html" this page will show the SVG image Generated for the AC circuit.
+You can zoom the image with mouse and with buttons given at the Bottom-Left corner of the page.
+6. To See AC analysis of any Element click on the Element, this will generate a Dialog box which will have Voltage across that element and Current flowing through that element.
+Until the Dialog box is open,Element that generated it will be red in color.

 ##Tools Used

-For the purpose of Parsing information from the netlist flex is used.
-Flex generates tokens that are used to develop svg image of the circuit.

-Language Used: C++
+1. Functionality: C++
+Parsing of the Netlist file , generation of SVG image for AC circuit and Solving the AC circuit is done in C++.
-Image Format: SVG
+2. Image Rendering: SVG

-###Class
+Scalable Vector Graphics are used for generating of AC circuit’s image.
+3. Interactivity in Image: JavaScript
+Adding Functionallity in Image is done using Javascript.
+It isused to provide interactivity in the image as if you click on any component of the circuit,voltage across that component and more information will be displayed.
+Also it will provide Zooming facility to the image.
+4. Styling: CSS
+To make the page containing the SVG image looks stylish.
+5. Layout: HTML and XML
+For Designing the page containing SVG image.
+6. Scripting: Bash
+It is used in the makefile.

+##SVG Image
+Blue Dots on the Image represents connections, other overlapping lines means nothing.

+##Class

-Component Class: This class abstracts information about resistor, inductor and capacitor used in the circuit.
+*Component Class:* This class abstracts information about resistor, inductor and capacitor used in the circuit.

-Source Class: This class abstracts information about Voltage and current source used in the circuit.
+*Source Class:* This class abstracts information about Voltage and current source used in the circuit.

-###Viewing Circuit

-Open top.html file to see circuit in web browser.
+*Net Class:* This class abstracts information about which components or Source are connected to a particular net.

 ##Sample Input